amitdoda1983/EndGame/README.md

 car view is 28x28 image crop from car location with car as center.Orientation is angle with the target, last distance - self.distance is the change in the distance from target as compared to previous timestep.

+Basic CNNs are used for actor and critic models.

 below is how the rewards are configured

         # moving on the sand